 vf-%-sid

 - This is a "session" cookie (sid = session ID).
 The value maps to a row in Vanilla's Session table.
 This table is used to temporarily store information for a user.
-More often than not, this cookie is created as part of an SSO sign-in (although it can also make an appearance when users initiate the "forgot my password" workflow).
+Typically, this cookie is created as part of an SSO sign-in (although it can also make an appearance when users initiate the "forgot my password" workflow).
 Depending on the SSO method, Vanilla might need to "remember" some initial values to complete sign-in, after the user is redirected back to the site from the authentication provider.

 vf_hub_ENDTX